Buckingham: History

 The town received its charter in 1554 when Queen Mary created the free Borough of Buckingham with boundaries extending from Thornborowe Bridge (now Thornborough) to Dudley Bridge and from Chackmore Bridge to Padbury Mill Bridge.
 The designated borough included a bailiff, twelve principal burgesses and a steward.
 Yeomanry House, the offices and home of the commanding officer of the Buckinghamshire Yeomanry, was built in the early 19th century.

-The town suffered from a significant fire that raged through the town centre on 15 March 1725, with the result that many of the main streets of the town were destroyed including Castle Street, Castle Hill and the north side of Market Hill.
+The town suffered a significant fire that raged through the town centre on 15 March 1725, with the result that many streets of the town were destroyed including Castle Street, Castle Hill and the north side of Market Hill.
 The result was 138 dwellings (out of a total of 387 in the town at that time) being consumed in the fire.
-The current fine range of Georgian architecture in these streets today is as a direct result of that fire, but the immediate aftermath was difficult for the town.
-Collections were made in surrounding towns such as Aylesbury and Wendover to help those made homeless and by 1730, only a third of the homes had been rebuilt.
+The current Georgian architecture on these streets today is a consequence of the fire, but the immediate aftermath was difficult for the town.
+Collections were made in surrounding towns such as Aylesbury and Wendover to help those made homeless, by 1730, only a third of the homes had been rebuilt.
 Due to many buildings being considered to be of historic interest, a number of them have been granted 'listed building' status.
 These include the Grade I listed Castle House on West Street, which dates back to the 15th century.
-Buckingham Town Hall, which is Grade II* listed, dates back to the late 18th century.
+Buckingham Town Hall, which is Grade II* listed, dates to the late 18th century.

 The town was connected to the London and North Western Railway by the Buckinghamshire Railway in 1850.

 The municipal borough had a population of 1,816 in 1841.

 In 1971, Buckinghamshire County Council set up the Buckingham Development Company with other local councils, and undertook a significant project to grow the town and provide a bypass, mainly to the south and east of the historic town centre.
 The population rose from just over 5,000 to 9,309 in 1991.